eda-ricercatore/admin-notes/skill-set/semi-technical-roles/mgt-info-systems.md

 		* Issue resolution averaging less than 5 days
 		* Time to value of all implementation is averaging 70 days or less
 + skill set:
+	- In this data explosion age, massive scale transaction processing, analysis, and management of data are the core activities of almost all businesses.
+Envisioning the importance of Database as a Service (DaaS) in cloud, the Seattle database team is rapidly expanding, and now inviting talented candidates to join the team to re-innovate, re-shape and re-define the best Database for the future.
+	- Our ideal Senior Staff Database engineer will participate in next generation database plan development, aiming to secure database technologies in the leadership position.
+We are luckily in the eve of new era of databases: you will identify core and important features for future database and realize them with state-of-art technologies and contribute to the long-term engineering teams’ growth.
+You are the idea booster and code keeper: you can demonstrate your finest ideas with POC code, or you develop solid code for new features in production quality.
+With Futurewei’s full stack research capacity, there is no limit of your innovation: you can work on any components.
+	- We have opening in three major database components:
+		* Query Optimizer: framework, inline/un-inline CTEs, extend relational algebra, ML based CE/costing, etc.
+		* Query Executor: codeGen/vectorization, approximation, provenance, HW-acceleration, etc.
+		* Storage Engine: scalable ACID, online DDL, schema relaxation, storage organization, etc.
+	- You are highly interested in hands on experience of database engines, distributed systems
+	- Good at the following languages: C/C++/C#
+	- Solid knowledge in Database system, including OS, storage and network
+	- Experience in online product or service development.
+	- Experience in relational databases engines, NoSQL datastores
+	- Experience in core database components, including optimizer, executor or storage engine
++ skill set for Database Kernel Technology Researcher:
+	- Research optimization technologies, new algorithms, and new hardware of database kernels, and apply them to the design and delivery of cloud databases to lead the industry.
+	- Computer science or related major.
+Proficient in C/C++ programming on Linux.
+Profound theoretical understanding of databases and good knowledge of the latest database architecture and research
+	- Proven research background in database kernel architecture and algorithms, and related experience
+	- Proficient in kernel code implementation of one of an open-source database, such as MySQL, PostgreSQL, or NoSQL.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.